Innovation — Page 6

 LiTHOS has applied for a $30 million grant from the U.S. Department of Energy to upgrade its 55,000 square-foot plant in Bessemer to produce lithium hydroxide and create hundreds of jobs, the Canada-based company announced.
 Lithium is among one of the world’s most in-demand metals due to aggressive ambitious electrification efforts to limit CO2 emissions, […]

-Eco Material Technologies, a leading producer of sustainable cementitious materials and near-zero carbon cement replacement products in North America, announced a new partnership with Alabama Power to remove and sustainably repurpose over 700,000 tons of stored ash every year.
-The ash gathered at the coal and natural gas-fired facility located in Bucks, Alabama will be […]
+Eco Material Technologies, the leading producer of sustainable cementitious materials and near-zero carbon cement replacement products in North America, has announced a new partnership with Alabama Power, a subsidiary of Southern Company.

 Infirmary Health of Mobile is partnering with UAB Health Systems to expand cancer care options for patients in the Gulf Coast area.
 Now an affiliate of UAB O’Neal Comprehensive Cancer Center, Infirmary Health will allow patients in Mobile and Baldwin Counties to receive the care that they need without having to travel to Birmingham.
 With […]

-Through a partnership between the Tuscaloosa County Economic Development Authority, the University of Alabama, and the most active pre-seed investor in the world, Techstars — Tuscaloosa, Alabama will become home to a first-of-its-kind hydrologic innovation-focused accelerator.
-The 10-week, pre accelerator non-equity-based program, Founder Catalyst WaterTech and Sustainability, will provide idea-stage to early-stage founders access to […]
+Through a partnership between the Tuscaloosa County Economic Development Authority, the University of Alabama, and the most active pre-seed investor in the world, Techstar, Tuscaloosa will now have a new, first of its kind hydrologic innovation-focused accelerator and pre-accelerator program.

 “There is a seat at the table for you.”
 That’s what Lisa DeVine wants all young women coming up to know.
 With a 20-year career as an Army officer behind her, including a stint as a paratrooper, DeVine, vice president of Program Integration at Leidos Dynetics, has been seated at tables many of us might […]